No, No, No (Destiny's Child song): Recording and production

 "No, No, No" was written by Calvin Gaines, former Abstrac member Mary Brown, Rob Fusari and Vincent Herbert.
-On Part 2, Barry White is also credited as songwriter due to the inclusion of a sample from "Strange Games & Things" by The Love Unlimited Orchestra.
 The original track was based on an idea from and produced by Fusari.
 Heavily influenced by R&B, he was inspired to start writing "No, No, No" on one of his synthesizers after listening to "Stroke You Up" (1994), written by singer R. Kelly for R&B duo Changing Faces.
 A few weeks later, Gaines, a songwriter and friend of Fusari's, brought producer and entrepreneur Herbert to Fusari's studio in his mother's basement in Livingston, New Jersey.

-Upon listening to several demos, Herbert liked the track and asked for a cassette copy, taking it to Columbia A&R executive Teresa LaBarbera-Whites.
-The same night, Herbert called Fusari to tell him that LaBarbera-Whites wanted them to record the song with Columbia's then-new signees, Destiny's Child, after Herbert had told her that he would be giving the song to singer Brandy, one of his artists, had she not let Destiny's Child record "No, No, No" for their debut album.
+Upon listening to several demos, Herbert liked the track and asked for a cassette copy, taking it to Columbia A&R executive Teresa LaBarbera-Whites, who then presented it to Columbia's then-new signees, Destiny's Child, and Beyoncé's parents.
+That same night, Herbert called Fusari to tell him that LaBarbera-Whites wanted them to record the downtempo song.
+Mathew and Tina Knowles had insisted that Destiny's Child should at least record it before any release, even though Herbert had originally planned to give the track to Brandy, one of his artists, had they not allowed the group to record the song for their debut album.
 The next day, Fusari was called into their studio to arrange a production deal.
 After finishing writing the song with Gaines and Brown, Fusari and Herbert met with the group at the Chung King Studios in Manhattan, New York City to record "No, No, No".

+Remix

+Upon hearing Fusari's original version, Mathew Knowles envisioned a hip-hop remix that included a rap section.
+During production of Destiny's Child, the band went on a small promotional tour supporting Fugees rapper Wyclef Jean, prompting Knowles to ask if he could contribute to the song during their Houston stop.
+Jean agreed but arrived late at the studio on the day of his recording.
+Facing tight budget constraints and limited studio time before his scheduled departure, Beyoncé improvised, delivering the verses in a rapid-fire, staccato style.
+Jean approved of this approach, which would become Destiny's Child's signature sound on future records, and the remix was subsequently recorded in that style, with much of her vocals being recorded within an hour.

+Jean commissioned his cousin and frequent collaborator Jerry "Wonda" Duplessis, along with Che Greene, to help rework the track, adding rhythmic punch, crashing hi-hats, and staccato snare beats.
+He saw the remix as reflecting the fast-paced style that Texas rappers were using at the time, in contrast to the slower flows typical of East Coast rap.
+Both Duplessis and Greene later received co-producer credits on "No, No, No (Part 2)."
+The remix also incorporated the bleeps and bass from "Strange Games & Things" by The Love Unlimited Orchestra, resulting in original writer Barry White being credited as a songwriter.